inaka/hexer/README.md

 ## Registering (`user.register`)

-Before you can pubish a package to hex.pm you need to have a registered user.
+Before you can publish a package to hex.pm you need to have a registered user.
-If you already hace one then skip this section and go to [Authorization](#authorization).
+If you already have one then skip this section and go to [Authorization](#authorization).

 Running `hexer user.register` will bring up a prompt asking for an email address, a username and a password.
 Once you enter all this information if there is any